NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 BLAS/LAPACK library is based on Fortran code.
 While it is quite easy to make an executable in Linux and Mac environments that combines C++ code with the BLAS/LAPACK library, there are some difficulties in doing this on Windows.
+Additionally, EnergyPlus has a goal of ridding the repository of Fortran dependencies.
 Discussions with the EnergyPlus development team have led us to minimize the use of Boost and replace the BLAS/LAPACK with native C++ code.
 A small portion of Eigen has been introduced to perform an LU decomposition of a system of